 Who Can Attend

 The course is open to anyone who has received a 200-hour teacher training certification.
-Individuals who have a long-standing practice of yoga and healing arts (minimum 5 years) but have not yet attended a 200-hour program may be subject to exception.
-Please submit a letter to email@example.com to request an interview with our team to review qualifications.
-This is particularly geared toward those who are interested in deepening their yoga, spiritual, and healing art practice and may be beneficial to those who are not concerned about the RYT hours and certification.
+Individuals who have a long-standing practice of yoga and healing arts, yet have not yet attended a 200-hour program may be subject to exception.
+Please write to us at firstname.lastname@example.org to request an interview with our team to review unique opportunities.
+This work is focused on those interested in connection, deepening their practice and being a community leader and may be beneficial to those who are not concerned about the RYT hours and certification.

 Sense of Community